Scope

 - are aged 16 to 19, or

-Advice on funding and eligibility of learners is to be sought from the Business Support Team Leader.
+Advice on funding and eligibility of learners is to be sought from the Senior or Operations manager.

-This policy covers all Young People on a learning programme with Learn Devon or an external provider formally sub-contracted by Learn Devon.
+This policy covers all Young People on a learning programme with Learn Devon or an external provider supported by Learn Devon.

 Learn Devon’s strategy outlines that we will prioritise government funding to support, groups and individuals who have found it difficult to participate in the past.
 This policy enables this statement to be extended to young people.
 Funding for Young People moved from funding per qualification to funding per learner (although all qualifications have to be listed as fundable) and the intention is that a programme of study will be developed with a typical young person at the outset.
 However, the role of Learn Devon is to work with young people who are not able to engage in a typical FE institution or equivalent and need assistance to engage and progress.